lemonade-hq/policy-2.0/renters.md

 ### When?

-This policy covers events that started after March 12, 2017 at 1:30pm, and before March 12, 2018, 1:30pm.
+This policy covers events that started after March 12, 2017 at 1:30pm EST, and before March 12, 2018, 1:30pm EST.

 ### Against what?